A Guide to Anti-Money Laundering for Crypto Firms

 Money-muling: Criminals may seek to coerce or incentivize third-parties – so-called money mules – to conduct illegal transactions on their behalf.
 Money mules are often vulnerable or financially disadvantaged people.

-Accordingly, an effective AML/CFT program should feature the following measures and controls:
+An effective AML/CFT program should feature the following measures and controls:

 - Customer due diligence: Firms must be able to establish and verify the identities of their customers and the beneficial ownership of customer entities.
 Higher risk customers should be subject to enhanced due diligence (EDD) measures.

 - Transaction monitoring: Firms should monitor their customers’ transactions for indications that they are attempting to launder money.
 Unusual transaction patterns and amounts, or transactions that do not match a customer’s risk profile, represent money laundering red flags.

 - Sanctions screening: Firms must ensure they do not facilitate the criminal activities of customers that are subject to international sanctions and other restrictions.
 Accordingly, firms should screen customers and transactions against the relevant international sanctions and watch lists.

 - PEP screening: Firms must screen their customers to establish their politically exposed person status and determine whether they present a higher AML risk.
 PEP screening should include customers’ relatives and close associates.

 - Adverse media monitoring: Adverse or negative media stories often indicate that customers are involved in criminal activities and present a higher AML/CFT risk.
 Firms should monitor for adverse information from both traditional screen and print news media and online sources.